andres20980/kasten-docs/docs/usage.md

   exported data is based on the type of location profile configured in the policy:

-- When the destination is an Object Storage Location or an NFS File Storage Location , snapshot data will be uploaded in a Veeam Kasten specific format which provides deduplication, compression and encryption support in the specified destination.
+- When the destination is an Object Storage Location or an NFS/SMB File Storage Location , snapshot data will be uploaded in a Veeam Kasten specific format which provides deduplication, compression and encryption support in the specified destination.
 Automatic compaction will be performed periodically on volume data, to ensure that the chain of incremental backups that follows a full backup will not grow too long.
 Compaction synthesizes a full backup by applying the chain of incremental backups to the base full backup and saving the result as a new full backup; no block data is uploaded during compaction as only references to data blocks are manipulated by the operation.
 Metadata will also be sent to the same destination location, though it is stored separately from the snapshot data.
 - When the destination is a Veeam Repository Location then snapshot data is uploaded to a Veeam Repository in its specific format.
 A Veeam Repository Location does not provide metadata storage, which must be specified separately within the policy.

-When the destination is an Object Storage Location or an NFS File Storage Location , snapshot data will be uploaded in a Veeam Kasten
+When the destination is an Object Storage Location or an NFS/SMB File Storage Location , snapshot data will be uploaded in a Veeam Kasten
       specific format which provides deduplication, compression and encryption support in the specified destination.